Constraints on the phase transition and nuclear symmetry parameters from PSR $\mathrm{J}0740+6620$ and multimessenger data of other neutron stars: Summary

 \section{Summary}

-We have refined our hybrid parameterization method proposed in Ref.~\citep{2021PhRvD.103f3026T} with the parabolic expansion-based nuclear empirical parameterization.
-And based on this method, we empirically constructed PT and NPT models, with which Bayesian analyses were performed using the new measurements of {PSR J0740+6620}, simultaneous $M-R$ determination of {PSR J0030+0451}, and remarkable observations of GW170817.
-We find that both PT and NPT models are compatible for explaining current observation data, in other words, massive star with quarkyonic matter in the core is possible.
-The bulk properties of canonical $1.4\,M_\odot$ NS are well constrained by the data, since the masses of three sources we used are close to $1.4\,M_\odot$ and hence provide much information for determining these properties.
+We have refined our hybrid parameterization method proposed in Ref.~\citep{2021PhRvD.103f3026T} with the parabolic expansion-based nuclear empirical parameterization in the relatively low density region (e.g., below $1.85\,\rho_{\rm sat}$, which makes the parabolic approximation valid for modeling the EOSs in this work).
+Based on this method, we empirically constructed PT and NPT models, with which Bayesian analyses were performed using the new measurements of {PSR J0740+6620}, simultaneous $M$-versus-$R$ determination of {PSR J0030+0451} and remarkable observations of GW170817.
+We find that both PT and NPT models are compatible for explaining current observation data; in other words, massive star with quarkyonic matter in the core is possible.
+The bulk properties of canonical $1.4\,M_\odot$ NS are well constrained by the data since the masses of three sources we used are close to $1.4\,M_\odot$ and hence, provide much information for determining these properties.
 Importantly, due to the correlation between $R_{1.4}$ and slope parameter $L$, this nuclear empirical parameter is also well constrained.
 By using the universal relation between neutron skin thickness $R_{\rm skin}^{208}$ and slope $L$ \citep{2014EPJA...50...27V}, we have transferred the astrophysical constraints on $L$ to that of $R_{\rm skin}^{208}$.
-The 68.3\% credible level uncertainty is $R_{\rm skin}^{208}=0.204^{+0.030}_{-0.026}\,{\rm fm}$, which is consistent with the results of, e.g., Refs.~\citep{2021arXiv210502886B, 2021arXiv210210074E, 2021arXiv210504629L}.
-Obviously, this result is still much smaller than the PREX-II measurement, but slightly mitigates the tension between measurements of PREX-II and other nuclear experiments.
-It is also noticeable from the fitting results (see Fig.~\ref{fig:mrfit}), the reconstructed radii of GW170817 favor the second peak of the distribution of previous results \citep{2018PhRvL.121p1101A}, and this also relaxes the tension between PREX-II measurement and previous small tidal deformability measurements.
-By comparing our constraints on maximum mass of NS with previous $M_{\rm TOV}$ determinations in , e.g., Refs.~\citep{2020ApJ...904..119F, 2020PhRvD.102f3006S}, we find that current observational and theoretical knowledge of the NS population and its EoS, favors a binary black hole merger scenario for GW190814.
+The 68.3\% credible level uncertainty is $R_{\rm skin}^{208}=0.204^{+0.030}_{-0.026}\,{\rm fm}$, which is consistent with the results of, e.g., Refs.~\citep{2021arXiv210502886B, 2021arXiv210210074E, 2021Univ....7..182L}.
+Obviously, this result is still much smaller than the PREX-II measurement but slightly mitigates the tension between measurements of PREX-II and other nuclear experiments.
+It is also noticeable from the fitting results (see Fig.~\ref{fig:mrfit}) that the reconstructed radii of GW170817 favor the second peak of the distribution of previous results \citep{2018PhRvL.121p1101A}, and this also relaxes the tension between PREX-II measurement and previous small tidal deformability measurements.
+By comparing our constraints on maximum mass of NS with previous $M_{\rm TOV}$ determinations in , e.g., Refs.~\citep{2020ApJ...904..119F, 2020PhRvD.102f3006S}, we find that current observational and theoretical knowledge of the NS population and its EOS, favors a binary black hole merger scenario for GW190814.